Utah: Prior authorization and clinical letters will no longer be mailed

-Effective May 1, 2021, we will no longer print and mail paper medical prior authorization and clinical letters to in-network health care professionals and facilities in Utah.
-This applies to most* UnitedHealthcare plans in the state.
-Instead, we’ll inform health care professionals and facilities by email, letters available for viewing in Document Vault, our secure online repository of UnitedHealthcare reports and claim-related communication.
+Effective June 4, 2021, we will no longer print and mail paper medical prior authorization and clinical letters to in-network health care professionals and facilities in Utah.
+This applies to most* UnitedHealthcare plans in the state and for health care professionals who receive paper letters.

 Here’s what you can do to get ready for this change:

-1. Share this information with others in your organization who need to know that prior authorization and clinical letters will not be mailed after May 1, 2021
+Sharethis information with others in your organization who need to know that prior authorization and clinical letters will not be mailed after June 4, 2021

-Review the Going Paperless Made Simple Guide to learn more about Document Vault and how to use it — including how to use the search feature to find a specific letter
+Review the Going Paperless Made Simple Guide to learn more about Document Library and how to use it — including how to use the search feature to find a specific letter

-4. Check out the Prior Auth folder in Document Vault.
-When you sign in to the UnitedHealthcare Provider Portal and go to Document Vault, you’ll see there are several folders, each with different types of information
+Check out the Prior Auth Letters folder in Document Library.
+When you sign in to the UnitedHealthcare Provider Portal and go to Document Library, you’ll see there are several folders, each with different types of information

 Why we’re making this change